Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-7/README.md

 Each of these has it's own file and the code that generates this object is contained in that file.

+The original code declares the `OregonH` variabel at the top of each of these files like this:

+`var OregonH = OregonH || {};`

+This says assign `OregonH` to itself or assign it an empty object.
+If the variable is not set then it is set to an emptry object.
+If it is set it's set to itself.
+This mechanism is used to share this object across all of the JS files.

 ## Challenges

 The game is made up of several Objects each with properties and methods that control and manage game play.

+Your job is to convert these

 - **Challenge 1**: Update the Caravan Class
   1.